Blog

 Preparation Factors to Do Before Your Appointment

-Before your session, it is recommended that you have a healthy meal or snack, this can be consumed a few hours before your session.
-Avoidance of alcohol and smoking will help to improve the benefit gained from the session
+Before your session, it is recommended that you have a healthy meal or snack; this can be consumed a few hours before your session.
+Avoiding alcohol and smoking will help to improve the benefits gained from the session

 Do Not Arrive Sick